wcm-io-devops/ansible-aem-service/README.md

 List of all valid AEM status codes.

-# List of all valid AEM status codes.

 ## Dependencies

 This role has no hard dependencies but interacts heavily with the [wcm_io_devops.aem_cms](https://github.com/wcm-io-devops/ansible-aem-cms) role.